mrosenquist/entrusted.io/src/pages/posts/2018-03-15-the-beginning/index.md

 - Best practises
 - Security with a skew towards security in Development
 - Coaching
-- Any relevantv resources I find on the way
+- Any relevant resources I find on the way

 ### ~~Setting up wordpress~~
 The WordPress interface is really noisy after installing a few plugins.
 You need plugins to get it to what seems a reasonable setup.
 However most of the plugins want you to register.